xkhaib00/digital-electronics-2/lab11/lab11-project2/README.md

 ## Hardware description

-The main goal of our project was to study the use of given components and create a common system.
+The goal of this project was to generate a PWM signal using an Arduino board.
+We used part of the code from the first project, namely joystick manipulation, that is, ADC conversion, displaying data on the LCD and signaling on the LED (for clarity).
+From the mechanical part, two servo motors were added to the project.

 In this project, we used:
 1. Arduino UNO